 - On sites where a high water table keeps moisture near the surface, the dominant trees are Red Spruce and Balsam Fir.

 Shrubs associated with the mixed wood forest include Hobblebush and Low Bush Blueberry.
-Look for a wide variety of ferns along trails running through a mixed wood forest, including Bracken, Sensitive Fern, and Eastern Hay-scented Fern.
+Look for a wide variety of ferns along trails running through a mixed wood forest, including Eastern Bracken Fern, Sensitive Fern, and Hay-scented Fern.
 Wildflowers which thrive in this habitat include Canada Mayflower, Common Wood Sorrel, Purple Trillium, and Indian Cucumber-root.
 A wide variety of birds are seen and heard in this habitat, including year-round residents like the Black-capped Chickadee and the Blue Jay and summer migrants like the Hermit Thrush and the Ovenbird.

 The northern hardwood forest occupies the region's best soils and sites, growing on the more fertile soils that make up glacial till.
 Species adapted to this community produce a deep shade in which only shade-tolerant seedlings can grow to maturity.